Legal / Crime

 Get information about prisons throughout the UK here

-As a prisoner you have special rights and there are rules about how you can be treated.
+As a prisoner you have special rights and there are rules about how you should be treated.
+For a downloadable guide to a prisoner's rights under the Human Rights Act, click here.
+You can find more information under FAQs and leaflets under HELPFUL TOOLS, below.

 This link gives information about how you can stay in touch with someone in prison.